eucardano/operations-framework/blueprints/Founders/002_introduction/002-en-introduction-to-web3.md

 # Introduction

 The evolution from Web2 to Web3 represents a transformative shift in how online platforms are built and operated.
-Unlike Web2, which is characterized by centralized control, proprietary platforms, and restricted data management, Web3 amis for decentralized ecosystems empowered by blockchain technology.
+Unlike Web2, which is characterized by centralized control, proprietary platforms, and restricted data management, Web3 aims for decentralized ecosystems empowered by blockchain technology.

 Although Web3 is still a work in progress in its early stages, its promise lies in the rapid evolution of open source projects—where a mix of public and private source code drives innovation and resilience.